14 Sep Understanding Tire Size

 Looking for an affordable alternative to the high service pricing at the local dealership?
-Rennwerks Performance can help.
+Sprint Motorsports can help.
 Owned by an ASE Certified Master Technician and supported by a team of ASE certified mechanics who receive ongoing training in automotive technology and auto repair services, we’re proud to be able to offer you dealership quality knowledge and experience without dealership pricing!

 We primarily specialize in European, German, and Italian vehicle service, maintenance, performance, and track setup.
-Rennwerks Performance is pleased to offer a wide variety of the most commonly requested auto maintenance and auto repair services, specializing in Brake Services.
+Sprint Motorsports is pleased to offer comprehensive auto repair services.

-In addition to the services mentioned above, we specialize in several types of auto repair services, including: Auto Repair, Engine Repair, Transmission Repair, Brake Repair and Auto Electrical Service.
+In addition to the services mentioned above, we offer many types of auto repair services, including: Advanced diagnostics, Auto Repair, Engine Repair, Transmission Repair, Brake Repair and Auto Electrical Service.

 – OUR MISSION –

 To schedule an appointment for car repair, major or minor service, please contact firstname.lastname@example.org or 408-831-3730.
 We welcome you to stop by our auto repair shop at 2099 S 10th St, Unit 40, San Jose, Ca 95112.
 If you have any questions about your auto’s performance or maintenance, don’t be shy about asking our friendly staff for assistance.